 Interested in joining?

 High school students (9th-12th grade) at Mission and George Washington are welcome to join our meetings.
 Please note that to officially be a part of the program, prospective participants are required to submit an application.
-Youth receive a stipend for consistent participation in the program.
-The program meets weekly on campus for 2 hours.
+The program meets weekly on campus for 2 hours for 24 weeks (not including breaks or holidays).